 - 2.12.1.
 Any person, or body, can make an objection to the Schools Adjudicator when they consider the academy's arrangements are unlawful, or not in compliance with the School Admissions Code / relevant legislation relating to admissions. - 2.12.2.
 Complaints about the appeals panel can be made to the Secretary of State.

-3. Secondary Admissions
+3. Secondary admissions

-The process detailed in this section is for admissions for the academy early years provision.
-For further information on this process please contact
+The process detailed in this section is for admissions for secondary admissions.
+For further information on this process please contact Norfolk County Council who manage the admissions process for CNS

 3.1.
 Number of spaces (PAN)